Data Governance Analyst

 Qualifications

-- University degree in a related field (i.e., Information Management, Computer Science, Business, Science, Public Administration) supplemented by four (4) years of progressively responsible related experience; or equivalent as described below.
+- University degree in a related field (i.e., Information Management, Computer Science, Business, Science, Public Administration) plus four (4) years of progressively responsible related experience; or equivalent as described below.

 Equivalency:

-Directly related education or experience considered on the basis of:
+Directly related education or experience may be considered on the basis of:

 - 1 year of education for 1 year of experience; or